Flap (surgery)

-Flap surgery is a technique in plastic and reconstructive surgery where tissue with an intact blood supply is lifted from a donor site and moved to a recipient site.
-Flaps are distinct from grafts, which do not have an intact blood supply and relies on the growth of new blood vessels.
-Flaps are done to fill a defect such as a wound resulting from injury or surgery when the remaining tissue is unable to support a graft, wound contraction is to be avoided or to rebuild more complex anatomic structures like breasts or jaws.
-Flaps may also carry with them tissues such as muscle and bone that may be useful in the ultimate reconstruction.
+Flap is a surgical technique in plastic and reconstructive surgery where a bulk of tissue with an intact blood supply is lifted (mobilized) from the original (donor) site and moved to a new (recipient) site.
+Flaps are distinct from grafts, which are autotransplantations that do not come with an intact blood supply and rely on the growth of new blood vessels (neovascularization) to stay viable.